TMDStudios/MockTrader/README.md

 >The game is available on Google Play: https://play.google.com/store/apps/details?id=com.tmdstudios.mocktrader

->The web version is hosted on Heroku and can be found here: https://mocktrader-prod-mocktrader-wdutfz.mo4.mogenius.io/
+>The web version is hosted on Mogenius and can be found here: https://mocktrader-prod-mocktrader-wdutfz.mo4.mogenius.io/

 ## You may also like...